Ministry of Health Singapore. All Rights Reserved.

 For example, an eligible CHAS cardholder will pay $2, and this will cover the cost of the screening visit, which could include screening tests for cardiovascular risk, colorectal cancer and/or cervical cancer screening, and the consultation fees for one follow-up visit, if required.

-Permanent Residents (PR) due for recommended health screenings will be notified by HPB.
-While PRs are not eligible for SFL subsidies, they are eligible for HPB’s screening test rate(s)* at CHAS GP clinics.
+While Permanent Residents are not eligible for SFL subsidies, they can enjoy HPB’s screening test rate(s)* at CHAS GP clinics.
 The prevailing doctors’ consultation rates will be charged accordingly by the respective CHAS GP clinics.

 It covers the screening visit, including the cost of the recommended screening tests done within the same visit and the doctor's consultation fee, as well as the first follow-up consultation fee for individuals who have been assessed to require one.
 Individuals who undergo screening test(s) on a separate visit will be charged a separate fixed fee.

-When conditions are detected and treated early, treatment is more effective.
-Going for regular screenings and follow-ups with your regular GP helps to develop a meaningful patient-doctor relationship, enabling your GP to better manage your condition(s) in the long term.
-The Screen for Life (SFL) subsidy will help more Singaporeans go for the recommended screenings and receive the necessary follow-up, if any.
+The SFL subsidies aim to encourage more Singaporeans to go for the recommended screenings and receive the necessary follow-up.
+Treatment is more effective when conditions are detected and treated early.
+Going for regular screenings and follow-ups with your regular GP helps to develop a meaningful patient-doctor relationship, enabling your GP to better manage your condition(s) in the long term, so that your GP is able to better manage your condition(s) in the long term.

 Your eligibility depends on:

-All eligible Singaporeans should have received a letter of invitation from HPB informing them of the scheme.
-Upon receiving the letter, we strongly encourage you to make an appointment with your preferred CHAS GP clinic.
-On the appointment date, please present the letter, your NRIC, and CHAS/PG/PA* card, to qualify for the subsidised rate.
+You are strongly encourage you to make an appointment with your preferred CHAS GP clinic.
+On the appointment date, please present the relevant documents, your NRIC, and CHAS/MG/PG/PA* card, to qualify for the subsidised rate.

-If you have not received your letter or would like another copy of the letter to be sent to you, please contact us at 1800 223 1313 or send us an email.
+If you would like to check your eligibility for the Screen for Life subsidies, please contact us at 1800 223 1313 or send us an

-*Eligible Public Assistance (PA) cardholders will receive the same subsidies as PG cardholders i.e. no need for co-payment.
+*Eligible Public Assistance (PA) cardholders will receive the same subsidies as PG cardholders.

-If you are a woman aged 25 or above, you may enjoy the SFL subsidy for Cervical Cancer Screening (Pap test).
+If you are a woman aged 25 or above, you can enjoy the SFL subsidy for cervical cancer screening (Pap test for those aged 25 to 29 years old, HPV test for those aged 30 years and above).

 Screening subsidies at CHAS GP clinics are applicable only for the health screening tests recommended under HPB's Screen for Life (SFL) programme.

-We strongly recommend calling your preferred clinic in advance to make an appointment for screening, as you will need to prepare for your screening appointment.
+For a smoother process, we strongly recommend calling your preferred clinic in advance to make an appointment for screening, as you may need to prepare for your screening appointment.
 For example, some tests require you to fast overnight (no food or drinks other than plain water for at least 8-10 hours before the blood test).
+Non-fasting test options are also available for diabetes and lipid disorders.
+However, as there are some medical conditions which might affect the accuracy of non-fasting tests, please check with the doctor if fasting tests are more suitable for you instead.

 Screening for Breast Cancer (Women Only)